-Floyd Cardoz was a celebrated Indian-born American chef, beloved for the warmth and spice he infused into ingredients and the genuine care and compassion he bestowed on his staff and guests alike.
-In his 30-year career, chef Floyd led restaurants in the United States and India, penned two cookbooks, won a national television cooking competition, and contributed his time and talent to countless charitable organizations.
-He passed away from complications of COVID-19 in March 2020.
+Get to know the incredible spice blends that we developed in collaboration with Floyd Cardoz, a celebrated Indian-born American chef, and his family.
+Chef Floyd was beloved for the warmth and spice he infused into ingredients and the genuine care and compassion he bestowed on his staff and guests alike.
+In his 30-year career, he led restaurants in the United States and India, penned two cookbooks, won a national television cooking competition, and contributed his time and talent to countless charitable organizations.
+He passed away in March 2020.

 The FC + B & B collaboration masalas were conceived in 2019 by Chef Floyd Cardoz.
 We're proud to release them with his wife and business partner, Barkha, as a memorial to his love for the cuisines of India and his passion for sharing them with the world.